-avoid confrontation - maintain a calm manner and speak slowly and purposefully in a controlled quiet manner using minimal speech which directs by command the action you want to see.
-Be aware of your body language, (adopt a non-threatening posture) give positive messages which are thought about carefully re: - physical stance, tone and pitch of voice.

-- keep your distance try to maintain a reasonable distance perhaps one metre - between yourself and the pupil so as not to encroach on the child's personal space - avoid speedy movements be calm, controlled and responsive in a measured, thoughtful demeanor - avoid physical contact - respond in a non-violent manner if a pupil grabs your clothing or touches you, a calm response is essential which follows the training all staff are supported by which includes de-escalation strategies and the effectiveness of specific taught movements - 3 Physical Restraint is the positive application of force with the intention of protecting the pupil from harming himself/herself, others, or seriously damaging property.
+- avoid confrontation maintain a calm manner and speak slowly and purposefully in a controlled quiet manner using minimal speech which directs by command the action you want to see.
+Be aware of your body language, (adopt a non-threatening posture), give positive messages which are thought about carefully re: - physical stance, tone and pitch of voice - keep your distance try to maintain a reasonable distance perhaps one metre - between yourself and the pupil so as not to encroach on the child's personal space - avoid speedy movements be calm, controlled and responsive in a measured, thoughtful demeanor - avoid physical contact although the use of deep pressure may be helpful for some pupils.
+Staff are trained to use this method safely. - respond in a non-violent manner if a pupil grabs your clothing or touches you, a calm response is essential which follows the MAPA training all staff are supported by, which includes de-escalation strategies and the effectiveness of specific taught movements including a supportive stance. - 3 Physical Restraint is the positive application of force with the intention of protecting the pupil from harming himself/herself, others, or seriously damaging property.
 It is to be used only when all other means of persuasion have failed.
 It should be a last resort after all other agreed avenues to defuse and de-escalate the situation have been pursued and the staff involved feel that immediate action is required.
 Physical intervention should therefore only be used as a response to a dangerous situation. - 4 Physical interventions which do not amount to restraint these are physical actions which do not carry the force of physical restraint.
 Such actions include holding a child who is very distressed, placing a hand around the child's shoulder to comfort them or to discourage or divert him/her away from danger, or standing in the way to discourage him/her from leaving.
 All of these actions cover contact which school staff might commonly expect to have with pupils in the course of their professional duties, for example: - To guide actions in gymnastic or PE - To offer comfort, reassurance, praise and to relieve distress - · For pupils with a sensory or physical difficulty - Placing a hand on a child's arm to discourage or direct him/her from disruptive or destructive behaviour - Taking the hand or arm of a child to lead, guide or escort him/her away from danger - Standing in the way to discourage them from leaving

-All of these actions are acceptable provided their use is persuasion and not coercion.
+All of these actions are acceptable provided their use is within persuasion and not coercion.
 The main factor which distinguishes such actions from restraint is the use of force.
-Restraint uses force to prevent whereas holding etc. can discourage but is unlikely to prevent a child from causing harm or damage.
-In considering the appropriateness of such actions for individual children - which as far as is possible should only take place in public where the child and adult have an established relationship - staff should as far as possible take into consideration factors such as the child's age, gender, maturity, disability, culture, religion, understanding, the significance for the child of physical contact, the child's previous experiences and acceptance of touch, the physical environment and proximity of other people.
+Restraint uses force to prevent whereas holding etc. can discourage but is unlikely to prevent a pupil from causing harm or damage.
+In considering the appropriateness of such actions for individual pupils - which as far as is possible should only take place in public where the pupil and adult have an established relationship - staff should as far as possible take into consideration factors such as the pupil's age, gender, maturity, disability, culture, religion, cognitive understanding, the significance for the pupil of physical contact, the pupil's previous experiences and acceptance of touch, the physical environment and proximity of other people.